lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100061_El_90.png

-   Figure 3.
    (Left) :math:`\Delta`\Displacement versus measured forces for each phase during the hard point breakaway test fit with error function (the TMA at el=90deg).
 (Right) The residual, a difference between data and error function, with respect to :math:`\Delta`\displacement